-- 2.4.6 The Council is aware of the Government's intention to introduce a ban on the sale of new petrol, diesel and hybrid cars in the UK by 2030. - 2.4.7 The Council will carry out additional research and identify whether the Council should adopt a requirement that from the 1 January 2028 all new or replaced vehicles must be ultra-low emission vehicles (ULEVs). - 2.4.8 If this policy was adopted existing vehicles licensed prior to 1 January 2028 will be able to continue to be licensed until such time as they are replaced at which point, they will be considered a new vehicle and must comply with section 2.4.7 above. - 2.4.9 The definition of ULEV will be the Government's published list of ULEVs.
+- 2.4.6 The Council is aware of the Government's intention to introduce a ban on the sale of new petrol, diesel and hybrid cars in the UK by 2030. - 2.4.7 From 1 January 2028 all new or replaced vehicles must be ultra-low emission vehicles (ULEVs). - 2.4.8 Existing vehicles licensed prior to 1 January 2028 will be able to continue to be licensed until such time as they are replaced at which point, they will be considered a new vehicle and must comply with section 2.4.7 above - 2.4.9 The definition of ULEV will be the Government's published list of ULEVs.